 - around Sumba, charter boats with different facilities can be hired in Waingapu

-- Kalala to Savu, 10-meter-long boats, weekly, overnight, view navigation
+- Kalala to Savu, 10 meter long boats, sail weekly, at night time, with view navigation

 - Katundu to Salura, outrigger canoes, on request or a bigger boat on Tuesdays =